 In other words, emotions are fundamental to the feeling of being alive and the desire to remain alive.
-If we take photos and videos to capture and share our emotions, it is somewhere to prove that we are alive.

 In the insatiable quest to collect their experiences, not all photographers succeed in capturing and restoring their emotions in their intensity and richness.

 This is where your creative skill or even your artistic genius comes in as a photographer!

 Many beginner photographers make the mistake of confusing the memory of their emotions when looking at their image, and the emotions that are actually perceived by others through this image.

 It is easy to recognize a technically failed photo, but it is much harder to admit that one’s photo remains banal.
 It is the emotional bias of the photographer facing his photos.

 Being only a technician mastering all the settings of his camera is not enough.
 The result will probably be an utilitarian photo: a soulless reproduction of your subject where no emotion will emerge.

 On the other hand, being a creative who understands what he feels and knows how to choose the right photographic techniques to exalt his emotions, is the key to making better pictures.